numba/numba/docs/source/cuda/cudapysupported.rst

 ---------

-Self-recursive device functions are supported, with the constraint that recursive calls must all have similar argument types.
+Self-recursive device functions are supported, with the constraint that recursive calls must have the same argument types as the initial call to the function.
 For example, the following form of recursion is supported:

 .. code:: python